 10 days in Morocco

-Immerse yourself in the captivating contrasts that define Morocco on this ten-day adventure.
-Take in the sights of beautiful art and smells of ancients medinas, visit historical Islamic schools, find serenity in a peaceful garden, and get scrubbed clean in a rejuvenating hammam.
+Immerse yourself in the captivating contrasts that define Morocco on this ten-day adventure, taking in the sights of its imperial cities.
+Enjoy beautiful art and historic Islamic schools, find serenity in a peaceful garden, and get scrubbed clean in a rejuvenating hammam.

 This itinerary showcases the best of Morocco for first-time visitors, weaving through the imperial cities of Marrakech, Fes, and Rabat, fitting in a night out in the desert camp and a day trip to the Instagram-famous blue city of Chefchaouen!